jbtule/keyczar-dotnet/README.md

 # Keyczar dotnet [![Nugut Install](https://img.shields.io/nuget/v/Keyczar.svg)](https://www.nuget.org/packages/Keyczar)
-Implmemented in C# to match up with the Java/Python/C++ Keyczar standard features and will interoperate with them by default.
+Implmemented in C# to match up with the Java/Python/C++ Keyczar standard features and will interoperate with them by default, however also has stronger crypto and more flexable features when compatiblity is not necessary.
 Uses BouncyCastle as backend for most encryption.

  - Keyczar-dotnet: http://jbtule.github.io/keyczar-dotnet
  - Official keyczar site: http://keyczar.org